-Since sometimes the actual number of reviews are more than what is shown on the detail page, we will need to get all the reviews from all the countries displayed.
+Since sometimes the actual number of reviews is more than what is shown on the detail page, we will need to get all the reviews from all the countries displayed.
 Therefore, we clicked the plus button to display all the countries in which the consumer was located.

-In Octoparse, we will create a list of items to extract all the countries.
+In Octoparse, we will create a list of items to extract from all the countries.
 The Xpath for the loop will extract extra elements from the web page so we need to modify the XPath and let the XPath expression to select the elements correctly.

 Since we all know that all the elements will be extracted by clicking the elements when you create a list of items in Octoaprse, and the booking.com website will select the first country in the pop-up window by default, thus the first country will therefore be unselected when you create a loop for these countries.

 In this case, we need to select the first country by clicking on the checkbox of the first country, and Octoparse will generate a “Click Item” action in the rule.
 All the customer reviews about the hotel will be extracted by countries.

-Since there are anonymous customer accounts and reviews, so the extraction output will have duplicate data records.
-You can export the data by choosing only the valid data.
+Since there are anonymous customer accounts and reviews, the extraction output will have duplicate data records.
+You can export the data by choosing only valid data.